lexbailey/TrafficWardenGame/README.md

 It's a real time online multiplayer game.
 Similar in style to jackbox games it is played by lots of people in one room on mobile phones, along with a main view normally displayed on a big screen.

+## Play it now!

+You can play this at https://trafficwarden.online

+(Assuming that I haven't neglected to keep the server running, the domain name renewed, and the letsencrypt cert working)

 ## Screenshots

 ![Screenshot of traffic warden being played on a phone](static/images/screenshot1_small.png)